telerik/xaml-docs/controls/radrichtextbox/import-export/Html/settings.md

 * __ExportLocalOrStyleValueSource__: A property of type __bool__.
 Gets or sets whether only properties which have local or style value source will be exported.
 * __ExportStyleMetadata__: A property of type __bool__ that sets whether the additional metadata should be exported when exporting CSS classes.
 * __ImageExportMode__: A property of type __ImageExportMode__ that gets or sets how the image should be exported.
 This property is an enumeration and it allows the following values:
-	* __None__: Image are not exported.
+	* __None__: Images are not exported.
 	* __AutomaticInline__:  The best mode to export the image is chosen automatically.
-	* __Base64EncodedSplit__: Images are inline Base64 encoded and split into parts layed out in a table.
+	* __Base64EncodedSplit__: Images are inline Base64 encoded and split into parts laid out in a table.
 	* __Base64Encoded__: Images are inline Base64 encoded.
 	* __ImageExportingEvent__: Event is fired on exporting.
 	* __UriSource__:  The UriSource property is set as src attribute of the img tag.
-* __PropertiesToIgnore__: A property of type __Dictionary__.
-Properties added to this dictionary will not be exported.
+* __PropertiesToIgnore__: A property of type __Dictionary__ that allows you add properties which will not be exported for certain HTML tags.
 The full collection of properties that can be excluded is demonstrated in __Example 1__.
-* __SpanExportMode__: A property of type __SpanExportMode__ that gets or sets the export mode of the HTML &lt;span&gt; tag.
-This option will not affect the content of the span only how the span tag is exported.
+* __SpanExportMode__: A property of type __SpanExportMode__ that gets or sets how the spans in the document are exported.
+This option does not affect the content of the span but only how the span tag is exported.
 This property is an enumeration and it allows the following values:
 	* __DefaultBehavior__: HTML &lt;span&gt; tags will be exported when they have styling.
 	* __AlwaysExport__: HTML &lt;span&gt; tags will be always exported.
 * __StyleRepositoryExportMode__: A property of type __StyleRepositoryExportMode__ that gets or sets the style repository export mode.
 This property is an enumeration and it allows the following values: